Dynamic Inventory Management with Mean-Field Competition: Model with Competition

 We assume that the instantaneous intensity $\lambda$ is of the following form similar to \cite[(4.2)]{chenavaz2021dynamic}

-for constants $A,\kappa,\beta \ge 0$.
-This assumption satisfies all the conditions stated in Equation \eqref{eqn:IntensityConditions}.
-Compared to the single-agent intensity function defined in Equation \eqref{eqn:PoissonIntensityAssumptionSingle}, there is an extra term in the exponent that represents the competitiveness in the market whose strength is characterized by $\beta$.
+for constants $A,\kappa,\beta > 0$.
+This assumption satisfies all the conditions stated in equation \eqref{eqn:IntensityConditions}.
+Compared to the single-agent intensity function defined in equation \eqref{eqn:PoissonIntensityAssumptionSingle}, there is an extra term in the exponent that represents the competitiveness in the market whose strength is characterized by $\beta$.
 Under this assumption, there are two drivers for faster execution: lower quoted price of one's own, and higher mean quoted price of other market participants.
 This is consistent with the expected sales loss to competitors when one's price becomes higher relative to the market price for the same product.

-We briefly investigate the effect of the mean quote $\overline{\delta}$ on the total sales of the market.
-First we consider the finite $M$-player game, and then take $M$ to infinity.
-According to Equation \eqref{eqn:PoissonIntensityAssumption}, the intensity $\lambda^i$ for the $i$-th agent is
+In equation \eqref{eqn:DerivativeSum}, we introduce that total sales of the market decreases when all agents raise their spreads by the same amount.
+Now we investigate the change of total sales of the market in another scenario where a representative agent, denoted by index $i$, fixes her spread $\delta^i$, and other agents increase their spreads by identical amounts.
+First we consider the finite $M$-player game and then take $M$ to infinity.
+According to equation \eqref{eqn:PoissonIntensityAssumption}, the intensity $\lambda^i$ for the $i$-th agent is